 Miles can be redeemed toward flights with dozens of partner airlines, and you can earn even more miles when you pair your program membership with a Citi® / AAdvantage® credit card.

-But while AAdvantage® perks certainly make the flying experience more enjoyable, the earning rate of one mile per $1 spent means it could be a long road until you’ve accrued enough miles to cash in for a flight.
+But while AAdvantage® perks certainly make the flying experience more enjoyable, the credit card rewards rates mean it could be a long road until you’ve accrued enough miles to cash in for a flight.
 That’s something you’ll want to consider before applying.